Virginia Beach, Virginia: Sports

 Since Norfolk contains the central business district of Hampton Roads, most of the major spectator sports are located there.
 While the Hampton Roads area has been recently considered as a viable prospect for major-league professional sports, and regional leaders have attempted to obtain Major League Baseball, NBA and NHL franchises in the recent past, no team has yet relocated to the area.
 Hampton Roads is the largest metropolitan area in the United States without a club in a major professional sports league.

 The Norfolk Admirals won the AHL Calder Cup in 2012.

 The Virginia Destroyers, a UFL franchise, played at the Virginia Beach Sportsplex until the league's collapse in 2012.
 Virginia Beach Professional Baseball, LLC, was awarded an Atlantic League franchise in April 2013.
 Known as the Virginia Beach Neptunes, they have yet to play a game due to delays in building Wheeler Field.
 Two soccer teams, the Virginia Beach Piranhas, a men's team in the USL Premier Development League, and the Hampton Roads Piranhas, a women's team in the W-League play at the Virginia Beach Sportsplex.
 The Virginia Beach Sportsplex contains the central training site for the U.S. women's national field hockey team.

 The city is also home to the East Coast Surfing Championships, an annual contest of more than 100 of the world's top professional surfers and an estimated 400 amateur surfers.
 This is North America's oldest surfing contest.

 There are eleven golf courses open to the public in the city, as well as four country club layouts and 36 military holes at NAS Oceana's Aeropines course.
 Among the best-known public courses are Hell's Point Golf Club and Virginia Beach National, the latter of which hosted the Virginia Beach Open, a Nationwide Tour event from 2000 to 2006.
 Also, the Kingsmill Resort in nearby Williamsburg hosts the Kingsmill Championship, an annual LPGA Tour tournament.

 Virginia Beach is host to a Rock 'n' Roll Half Marathon each year on Labor Day weekend in conjunction with the American Music Festival.
 It is one of the largest Half Marathons in the world.
 The final 3 mi are on the boardwalk.
 Virginia Beach also hosts the Yuengling Shamrock Marathon, founded in 1973 with over 24,000 participants.
 It is an annual race over St. Patrick's Day weekend and was recognized by Runner's World as one of the Top 20 marathons in the country in 1992.

+In the mid-1980's Virginia Beach achieved notoriety for constructing the first skateboard ramps to be funded, maintained, and operated by a municipality.
+As of 2024 the City of Virginia Beach Parks & Recreation Department maintains three skateparks: Mount Trashmore Skatepark, Williams Farm Skatepark, and Woodstock Park Skate Plaza, which is a park constructed above a 5 million gallon underground wastewater storage facility.